 They also had words and policy to educate the directors along the way.
 Process really gets ingrained once it’s being used, and you kick the tires.

 My daughter often quotes her kindergarten teacher who says, “Once you’re done, you’ve just begun.”
 In her class, it’s intended to encourage a spirit of constant learning and curiosity.

 In this case, it’s a reminder that defining a process doesn’t just end with step 4.
 If you want constant improvement, then you need to keep asking questions and evaluating.

 In this case, I met with the administrative team monthly to review the processes, ask questions, and tee up questions for other departments.
 But I also checked in regularly with Legal and Finance to see how the process was flowing from their vantage point.

 I even took a crazy step and scheduled time with our CFO who, at the time, had concerns about how our team was operating.
 I truly wanted to know if the new process was working and if she had any other guidance on how we could improve.

-Humbly approaching others may suck at the time, but honestly--if done with a genuine desire to learn and approve--the respect and awareness for you and your team will grow.
+Humbly approaching others may suck at the time, but honestly—if done with a genuine desire to learn and improve—the respect and awareness for you and your team will grow.

 Here’s the crazy thing: During this entire time, no one reported directly to me and I was remote.
-Most of the people I interacted with were in one of two other headquarter offices.
-When I was in town, I met in person as much as possible, but the majority of this was done over phone calls, Skype sessions, and emails.
+Most of the people I interacted with were in one of two other headquarters offices.
+When I was in town, I met in-person as much as possible, but the majority of this was done over phone calls, Skype sessions, and emails.